israelterrill/LETUPreviewerApp/README.md

 node Server.js

-This should start a web server with the port set to 8080.
+This should start a web server with the port set to 44623.
 The served data is according to the format in Documentation/APIDataFormats.txt.

+## API C# Test Server Setup

+Alternatively, you can just open the C# Test Server in Visual Studio and click the run button at the top to build and run the project.
+If you have problems with the front-end not finding the API, you may need to adjust the base address/port variable in the front end source code's src/js/app.js file to match the port that the browser brings up when you run the Visual Studio project.